codenautas/login-plus/LEEME.md

 opts                | default opts         | use
 --------------------|----------------------|---------------
-loginPagePath       | `/../unlogged/login` | path to the .jade file that contains the login screen loginPageServe      | motor de jade        | function that serves the login page (use this function when a .jade file is not desired) baseUrl             | `/`                  | base URL for all other URLs successRedirect     | `/index`             | successful login path loginUrlPath        | `/login`             | URL to the login page
+loginPagePath       | *internal [1]*       | path to the .jade file that contains the login screen loginPageServe      | *jade motor*         | function that serves the login page (use this function when a .jade file is not desired) baseUrl             | `/`                  | base URL for all other URLs successRedirect     | `/index`             | successful login path loginUrlPath        | `/login`             | URL to the login page